Julie Beckman is a member of UT’s architecture and design faculty and the co-creator of a unique 9/11 memorial.

 The memorial—located just outside the Pentagon in Arlington, Virginia—was dedicated on the seventh anniversary of the attacks.
 It was the first national 9/11 memorial to open.
 The project took six and a half years to complete.

-The couple eventually moved to Knoxville and joined UT’s College of Architecture and Design.
-Beckman is director of student services and an adjunct assistant professor.
-Kaseman is an architecture lecturer.
+The couple accepted positions at UT and moved to Knoxville in 2013.
+Beckman is director of student services and an adjunct assistant professor in UT’s College of Architecture and Design.
+Kaseman has since become an assistant professor of architecture at Georgia Tech.

 ”Words will never describe how honored we feel to have played such a significant role in the Pentagon Memorial,” Beckman said.
 “What my experience has given me is realizing how architecture can positively impact people.
 If you can instill that value in students, we’re all that much better moving forward.”